 A .VHD file - supported Windows operating system stored in a .vhd file and attached to a virtual machine.
-You should also check to see if the server roles running on the VHD are supported by sysprep.
+Check to see if the server roles running on the VHD are supported by Sysprep.
 For more information, see Sysprep Support for Server Roles.

 From the virtual machine that the operating system was installed to, complete the following procedure:

 Open a command prompt window as an administrator.
 Change the directory to %windir%\system32\sysprep, and then run

 In the System Preparation Tool, select Enter System Out of Box Experience (OOBE) and make sure that Generalize is checked.

 You need a storage account in Azure so you have a place to upload the .vhd file.
 This step shows you how to create an account, or get the info you need from an existing account.
 Replace the variables in ‹ brackets › with your own information.